Skip to Main Content

 15 %

-The German Corporate Governance Code suggests a fixed remuneration (G18): “If members of the Supervisory Board are granted performance-related remuneration, it shall be geared to the long-term development of the company.”
-In response, task-related components, fixed remuneration and compensation for committee membership continues to grow in importance, while performance-related components are declining.
+The current German Corporate Governance Code (GCGC) continues to suggest a fixed remuneration (G.18): “If members of the Supervisory Board are granted performance-related remuneration, it shall be geared to the long-term development of the company.”
+In response, task-related components, fixed remuneration and remuneration for committee membership continue to grow in importance, while performance-related components are declining.

 [Dax 40]